3 Smart Ways to Boost Your Heart Health

 - Breaking out in a cold sweat, nausea, or lightheadedness

-If you have experienced any of these symptoms, Dr. Spivack suggests you be evaluated by a doctor as soon as possible.
-If you think you could be having a heart attack, it is important to call 9-1-1 and get to a hospital right away.
+If you experience any of these symptoms, see your doctor as soon as possible for evaluation.
+If you think you're having a heart attack, it's important to call 9-1-1 and get to a hospital right away.

 Know how to keep your heart healthy

 The media has brought a great deal of attention to the importance of exercise and maintaining good eating habits for a healthy heart.
-But Dr. Spivack encourages you to follow the American Heart Association’s heart health factors as outlined below.
+However, the American Heart Association encourages people to take action to prevent heart disease with this advice:

-Dr. Spivack suggests walking briskly for 30 minutes a day five times a week, or engaging in 75 minutes of intense exercise per week.
+Walk briskly for 30 minutes a day five times a week, or engage in 75 minutes of intense exercise per week.
 For variety, check out fun aerobic and group class options available at local gyms and studios.

-As soon as two weeks after quitting cold turkey, your heart attack risk decreases.
+Stop smoking As soon as two weeks after quitting cold turkey, your heart attack risk decreases.
 You can read about how quickly your heart (and entire body) recovers after quitting by visiting whyquit.com.
+For help to quit smoking, Virtua offers smoking cessation classes and support at locations across South Jersey.

 - Saturated fats (found in fast food, meats, and rich dairy products like cheese, butter, and ice cream)